royye62/royye62.github.io/_posts/c++/container.md

   - the costs to add/remove elements in container
   - the costs to random access the elements

-- contiguous memory storage container (vector, string, array)
+- contiguous-memory container (vector, string, array)
   - support fast random access
   - In exchange, add/remove element in the middle of container is inefficient